ithisted/SBDataScience/README.md

-# SBDataScience
+# DataScience
-Projects and Exercises for the Springboard Data Science Track
+Data Sciene Projects and Exercises for the Springboard Data Science Track